 I’m a big advocate for being vulnerable, which is scary for many people, myself included.
 But, it is essential: to make a real connection, to be understood, accepted, to endear yourself… you need to reveal yourself.
 Thoughts, feelings, desires, flaws.
 Sure, doing so exposes a person to potential hurt or rejection.
 But it’s always far better to be embraced, accepted (or rejected!) for WHO YOU ARE vs. a false persona or a shell of yourself.
 Can we agree thus far?

 Let me throw a wrench into the mix.
 Specifically, by vulnerability, I don’t mean insecurity.
 And I believe there are many people out there confusing insecurity with vulnerability.
 While a vulnerability and an insecurity can involve the same subject, IE) achievements, status, or perceptions of such, appearance, beliefs or worldview, marital/relationship history, relationship expectations, and age, to name a few — the difference is in how you approach it and where you lay the burden.

 Insecurity kills attraction, but vulnerability builds it

 Ugh.
-Not good; because what this really meant was, “I didn’t think you’d be attracted to me, and my height is something I’m insecure about.” 🤢
+Not good; because what this really meant was, “I never thought you’d be attracted to me, and my height is something I’m insecure about.” 🤢

 His offhand comment did several things in that moment: